EnableX/voice-bridge-call/README.md

-# **Basic Client Examples to demonstrate Outbound Calls to bridge two calls using Enablex Voice APIs. **
+# EnableX Programmable Voice API: Initiating Outbound Calls to Bridge Two Calls
 This example contains instructions how users can initiate Outbound Calls to bridge two calls.